 ]]>

-School of Education The Rose Institute for Learning and Literacy Thu, 30 Oct 2025 15:16:00 -0500
+The Rose Institute for Learning and Literacy School of Education Thu, 30 Oct 2025 15:16:00 -0500

 /blog/free-viewing-and-discussion-of-the-film-left-behind Free Viewing and Discussion of the film Left Behind /blog/free-viewing-and-discussion-of-the-film-left-behind Watch Left Behind and then join us!
 In celebration of Dyslexia and Learning Disability Awareness Month, The Rose Institute for Learning and